You’ve thought about jumping.

 “We can’t afford that dog.
 She was starving,” says Mary, slamming the bedroom door.

 This morning Mary woke you up for school by caressing your face because she knows you’re mad about Queeny.
-At the hospital, after almost drowning in the bathtub, she caressed your face because you saved her by pulling her head out the water and holding on tight to her hair.
+She caressed your face at the hospital after almost drowning in the bathtub.
+You saved her that day by pulling her head out the water and holding on tight to her hair.

 After school you find Nilda sweeping the kitchen.
 Pass her and go to the living room.
 Sit on the sofa.
 Wait for her to say something.
 She says something.
 Ignore her.
 She drags the broom into the living room and stands under the lamp like an angel-witch with a glow over her head.

 “I’m sorry about Queeny,” she says.

 “You’re wrong, Ray.
 They adopt dogs like Queeny.”

 “You mean patronize.
 Do you think I’m patronizing you?”

 You go and sit at the kitchen table and look out the window.
 Think about jumping out.
 Nilda throws words at you while cooking spaghetti because it’s the only food left.

 “It’s like to strike, but only harder like a punch.”

 Stirring the pot, Nilda says, “Nope, it’s a gentle touch like petting a cat.”